WA9ONY/Pico-RP2040/README2.md

 + The oscilloscope two vertical cursors (vertical solid and dash lines) bracket the eight data clock pulses and the ninth nack/ack clock pulse.
 + Data is valid when clock is high.
-+ Nack/ack is valid when clock is high.
++ Nack/ack is valid when ninth clock bit is high.
 Ack is a low.

 ## I²C-bus Pico Controller Writing x2D hex (b00101101) data to the SerLED slave with Ack